 - Archive storage companies

 - IT security firms • Research agencies handling member surveys

 - Accountancy/actuary/consultancy firms for auditing and consultancy work

 Philips Pensioenfonds feels strongly about the importance of relevant and personal communication.
 Accordingly, some years ago we switched to sending you personalised newsletters and pension information in digital format.

 To reflect how strongly Philips Pensioenfonds feels about the importance of handling your personal data with care and confidentiality, we have registered our own Data Protection Officer with the Dutch Data Protection Authority (‘Dutch DPA’, or Autoriteit Persoonsgegevens).
-The Data Protection Officer monitors how the GDPR is implemented and whether we are compliant with it.
+The Data Protection Officer monitors how the GDPR and the Code of Conduct for Personal Data Processing by pension funds are implemented and whether we are compliant with them.
 The Data Protection Officer also plays a role in your possibilities to exercise your rights.